Parallel Peeling Algorithms: Below the Threshold

-{\bf Dealing with duplicate vertices:} Finally, we now explain that, with probability $1-o(1)$, we need worry only about a single duplicate vertex in the neighborhood for all vertices, and further that this only adds an additive constant to the number of parallel rounds required.
-As we expand the neighborhood using breadth first search, the probability of a duplicate vertex occurring during any expansion step is only $\text{polylog}(n)/n$.
-As the neighborhood contains only a polylogarithmic number of vertices, the probability of having at least two duplicate vertices within the neighborhood of any vertex is $o(1/n)$.
+{\bf Dealing with duplicate vertices:} Finally, we now explain that, with probability $1-o(1)$, we need to worry only about a single duplicate vertex in the neighborhood for all vertices, and further that this only adds an additive constant to the number of rounds required.
+Conditioned on event $E_1$ occurring, for any fixed node $v$ it holds that as we expand the neighborhood of $v$ of distance $O(\log \log n)$ using breadth first search, the probability of a duplicate vertex occurring during any expansion step is only $\text{polylog}(n)/n$.
+As the neighborhood contains only a polylogarithmic number of vertices, the probability of having at least two duplicate vertices within the neighborhood of $v$ is $o(1/n)$.
+By a union bound over all $n$ nodes $v$, with probability $1-o(1)$, \emph{no} node $v$ in the graph will have two duplicated vertices in the BFS tree rooted at $v$.
+We refer to this event as $E_2$, and we condition on this event occurring for the remainder of the proof.
+This conditioning does not affect our estimate of $\Pr[E | E_1]$ by more than an additive $o(1)$ factor, for the same reason conditioning on $E_1$ did not affect our estimate of $\Pr[E]$ by more than an additive $o(1)$ factor (cf. Lemma \ref{lemma:stupid}).
+Indeed,

-It is therefore sufficient to show that having one duplicate vertex in the neighborhood only adds a constant number of rounds to the parallel peeling process.
-Consider what happens when a vertex $u$ is duplicated.
-This creates an obvious dependence, that we would like to avoid in our argument.
-Hence, if we encounter a duplicate, we pessimistically assume that it prevents two vertices adjacent from the root from peeling.
-Even with this assumption, we show that simply adding one additional layer of expansion in the neighborhood allows the root to peel by round $t^* + 3$ with high probability.
+It is therefore sufficient to show that, conditioned on event $E_1$ occurring, having one duplicate vertex in the neighborhood only adds a constant number of rounds to the parallel peeling process.

+We first consider the case when $r \geq 3$, so that if the root remains unpeeled it has at least four (not necessarily distinct) unpeeled vertices at distance $1$ from it, corresponding to the at least two edges (each with at least two other vertices, as $r \geq 3$) that prevent the root from being peeled.
+If we encounter a duplicate vertex, we pessimistically assume that it prevents two vertices adjacent to the root -- namely, its ancestors -- from being peeled.
+Even with this pessimistic assumption, simply adding one additional layer of expansion in the neighborhood allows the root to be peeled by round $t^* + 2$ with probability $1-o(1/n)$, as we now show.